What is deaf awareness week and why is it important?

 What is web accessibility?

-Web accessibility refers to the practice of making websites accessible to all, including those with disabilities, impairments and limitations.
+Web accessibility refers to the practice of making websites accessible to all, including those with disabilities, both hidden and visible.
 Removing any potential barriers for web interaction is essential to creating an inclusive society.
 Web accessibility is not just an ethical responsibility; it is often a legal requirement.

 In recent years it has become critically important to be an inclusive brand that represents a diverse demographic.
 People buy from people, so neglecting to represent the needs of your audience could be hindering your ability to engage with them.